jaroonl/MeeedlyReact/README.md

 ## Available Scripts

+In this project, you should first run:

+### `npm i`

+By doing so, you retrieve all the packages that were used in this project.

-In the project directory, you can run:
+Then you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Which whill run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\